stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Simple enough.
 We're using some basic Underscore templating to spit out values and toggle a `checked` state on our checkbox.

-## To Do: To Do It Again
+## To Do: Do It Again

 Our To Do application is actually done!
-It's quite basic in functionality, but you can feel how natural it is to develop an application using Yeoman and his Generator buddies.
+It's quite basic in functionality, but you should have a sense of how natural it is to develop an application using Yeoman and his Generator buddies.
 And even though the functionality is basic, none of the techniques we used to get here were "basic."
 We're using smart, efficient libraries (Sass, Backbone, Underscore) with a finely-tuned development process (Grunt, LiveReload, Compass), and it took us only a few terminal commands.

-If you're like me, you probably want to stop with the To Do stuff, and start making your own applications.
-You should now be familiar with the development workflow, so you're free to go explore.
-You'll learn even more when starting from scratch, having your own app in mind.

-If you want to go play around, go ahead!
-When you're done generating like a crazy person, come back and let's ship it.
+If you're like me, you probably want to stop with the To Do stuff and start making your own applications.
+If you want to go play around, go for it!
+When you're done generating like a crazy person, come back and let's ship our To Do app.

 ## To Do: Ship It

 Let's put this thing in the water and see if she floats!
-DO NOT put your computer in the water.
+Do NOT put your computer in the water.
 Wait, would a MacBook Air float?
 No, probably not.
-Right?
+Hmm...

 That was a dangerous paragraph.
 Let's just get our app ready for production, safe and dry.